-Current Medicare eligible retirees under age 65 are assumed to remain Medicare eligible.
+Current Medicare eligible retirees and spouses under age 65 are assumed to remain Medicare eligible.

-Current Medicare eligible retirees and spouses (if covered) hired before April 21, 1986 are assumed to be eligible for Medicare Part A only.
+Current Medicare eligible retirees hired before April 21, 1986 are assumed to be eligible for Medicare Part A only.

-Current non-Medicare eligible retirees and spouses (if covered) under age 65 and hired before April 21, 1986 and all actives hired before April 21, 1986 are assumed to be split with 70% eligible for Medicare Part A only and 30% not eligible for Medicare.
+Current non-Medicare eligible retirees under age 65 and hired before April 21, 1986 and all actives hired before April 21, 1986 are assumed to be split with 70% eligible for Medicare Part A only and 30% not eligible for Medicare.
 This is based on recent experience, which shows that 70% of pre-1986 hires are able to gain Medicare eligibility through a spouse or prior employment.